Old Mill High School: Students

-The Old Mill feeder covers area the southern half of Glen Burnie and its cluster school is Old Mill Middle South.
-Old Mill High School is one of the most racially and socio-economically diverse high schools in Anne Arundel County and is the third most diverse public high school in Anne Arundel County.
+Old Mill High School is one of the most racially and socio-economically diverse high schools in Anne Arundel County, and the third most diverse public high school in Anne Arundel County.
 As of the 2023–2024 school year, the racial composition of the 2,445 Old Mill High School students was 33.62% White, 35.58% African American, 18.81% Hispanic, 4.74% Asian, and 6.34% two or more races.
 Further, 48.1% of students qualified for free and reduced price meals.
 The Old Mill cluster is bordered by the Severn cluster to the West, the Severna Park cluster to the south, Chesapeake to the east, and Glen Burnie to the north and east.

 Academics

 Old Mill High School is a public magnet school.
-It has 2,445 students in grades 9–12 with a student-teacher ratio of 17 to 1.
+It has 2,445 students in grades 9–12, with a student-teacher ratio of 17 to 1.
 According to state test scores, 54% of students are at least proficient in math and 23% in reading.

-After 2014 Old Mill High test scores dropped from an average 70.1% to 48.6% and as of 2024 the test score average sits at 39.7%.
+After 2014, Old Mill High test scores dropped from an average 70.1% to 48.6%.
+As of 2024, the test score average wassits at 39.7%.

-Old Mill High School ranks 90th out of 146 schools in Maryland on School Digger.
+Old Mill ranks 90th out of 146 schools in Maryland on School Digger.

 Old Mill High School has been an IB World School since April 2005.
-It offers the IB Diploma Programme, preceded by the Extended Learning Program (ELP), or more commonly known as Pre-IB.
+It offers the IB Diploma Programme, preceded by the Extended Learning Program (ELP), more commonly known as Pre-IB.
 The school offers a variety of standard level (SL) and higher level (HL) courses.